GoogleChrome/lighthouse-ci/docs/cli.md

-  --config            Path to JSON config file --headful           Run with a headful Chrome                        [boolean] --additive          Skips clearing of previous collect data          [boolean] --url               The URL to run Lighthouse on.
+  --config            Path to JSON config file --headful           Run with a headful Chrome                        [boolean] --additive          Skips clearing of previous collect data          [boolean] --url               A URL to run Lighthouse on.
+You can evaluate multiple
+                      URLs by adding this flag multiple times.
   --staticDistDir     The build directory where your HTML files to run
                       Lighthouse on are located.
   --settings          The Lighthouse settings and flags to use when collecting